Published: 25 June 2014

 - “Scheme” is a term used to define a commercial food safety programme that includes an auditable and certifiable food safety standard and a governance and management system.

-- Now in its 12th year of continuous improvement, the requirements in the GFSI Guidance Document are firmly based on the food safety principles laid down by the Codex Alimentarius Commission (Codex) and relevant ISO standards.
+- The requirements in the GFSI Guidance Document are firmly based on the food safety principles laid down by the Codex Alimentarius Commission (Codex) and relevant ISO standards.

 - The scope of the GFSI Guidance Document is being expanded to deliver a total supply chain approach for global companies.